MrBartou/Arti-Agency/README.md

 ## :dart: About

-ArtyAgency is a web agency project built with Angular.
+Arty Agency is a web agency that specializes in creating customized websites with unique designs that meet specific client needs.
+They provide personalized service and an exceptional customer experience to produce professional-quality websites that are visually impressive and user-friendly to help clients achieve their business goals.

 ## :rocket: Technologies